-The assumptions listed in Table 6.2 are reasonable and many are generally assumed by utilities for large projects like Churchill Falls.
+The assumptions regarding the number of required personnel listed in tables contained in Subsection 6.2.4 Staffing are reasonable and many are generally assumed by utilities for large projects like LCP.

 6.2.4 Staffing

 Contained within Nalcor's O&M Philosophy document, LCP-PT-0000-PM-00010-01, are summary tables that designate the positions, number of personnel, and classification/expertise that are required for each of its major facilities found in the document for the LCP.
 For the principal facilities, we have included several of these tables below as reported by Nalcor.